 1st Reg.
 Del.
 Vols

 July 2nd and 3rd 1863

-The First Delaware Infantry is also honored with a monument at Antietam.
+The 1st Delaware Infantry is also honored with a monument at Antietam.

-See more on the 1st Delaware Volunteer Infantry Regiment in the Civil War
+See more on the history of the 1st Delaware Volunteer Infantry Regiment in the Civil War